Decide how much recovery the finish needs

 • Use Mercado de Abastos and a reservation-led dinner to give the second day shape.

-If you arrive early
+If you arrive early and still have legs

 One night becomes easier because the office, Cathedral, and dinner can spread across the day.

-If you arrive spent
+If you arrive physically spent

 Weather fallback